steipete/speaking/README.md

 [![try!
 Swift  in New York, USA](https://github.com/steipete/speaking/blob/master/Pictures/try-swift-nyc-2018-2-small.jpg?raw=true)](https://speakerdeck.com/steipete/hacking-marzipan)

 Ping [@steipete](https://twitter.com/steipete) on Twitter or reach out via email (steipete at gmail) if you organize a conference where you'd like me to speak.
 I direct the day-to-day work as CEO of [PSPDFKit](https://pspdfkit.com) and also share knowledge on our [company blog](https://pspdfkit.com/blog/all/).

+### Topics 2023

+After a longer sabbatical I'm working on new topics.
+Stay tuned.

 ### Topics 2021